Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What are the risks of an omphalocele?

 - Your baby's intestines may become infected or develop necrosis (tissue death).
 An organ that is inside the sac may be damaged if the blood vessels that supply blood to the organ are twisted or pinched.
 Your baby may also be born with heart, spine, or digestion problems.
-His abdomen may not grow to a normal size.
+His or her abdomen may not grow to a normal size.

 What can I do to prevent an omphalocele in a future pregnancy?